-- do not affect responsiveness; - are merely a matter of form or format; - do not change the relative standing or otherwise prejudice other offers; - do not change the meaning or scope of the RFP; - are trivial, negligible, or immaterial in nature; - do not reflect a material change in the work; or - do not constitute a substantial reservation against a requirement or provision; may be waived by the procurement officer.
+- do not affect responsiveness; - are merely a matter of form or format; - do not change the relative standing or otherwise prejudice other offers; - do not change the meaning or scope of the RFP; - are trivial, negligible, or immaterial in nature; - do not reflect a material change in the work; or - do not constitute a substantial reservation against a requirement or provision;

+may be waived by the procurement officer.

-The state reserves the right to refrain from making an award if it determines that to be in its best interest.
+The State reserves the right to refrain from making an award if it determines that it is not in the best interest of the State.